b-m-f/WirtBot/README.md

 Other things that need help:

 - Translate it into a language that you know
+- Pairing on documentation.
+If I explain it to you, its easier to figure how my code makes no sense
+- Second mode that hides the Wirt Interface on the WirtBot and ignores all traffic except WireGuard on pulic interfaces

 Please check out the `developers-docs` directory for more details on the application.

 ## LICENSE